fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 			* 625 Battle of Uhud
 			* 627 Battle of Trench
 			* Massacre of men from Quraizah who supported Meccans at the battle of Uhud.
 			* 628 attempt of Hajj.
-Treaty of Hudaybiyyah
+				**Treaty of Hudaybiyyah**: A peace agreement is signed between Muhammad's Muslims and the people of Mecca.
+			* Conquest of Khaybar oasis: Jews barricade themselves in a fort at Khaybar oasis and are allowed to remain living there if they pay the Muslims one third of their produce.
+			* Umrah of the prophet Muhammad saw
 			* 630 The Meccans violate the Treaty of Hudaybiyyah.
 Muslims march on Mecca with 10k army.
 Meccans recognize their defeat and open the gates.
+			* "Farewell Hajj Pilgrimage": This is the only Hajj pilgrimage in which Muhammad participates.
 			* 632 Death of the Prophet Muhammad saw.
-			* Abu Bakr is elected his khalifah (representative).
+			Abu Bakr is elected his khalifah (representative).
 		#.
 Rashidun (Righteous Khalifs)
 			#.
 Abu Bakr (632-634)
 			The wars of riddah against tribes who secede from the confederacy.
 Abu Bakr manages to subdue the revolt and unite the tribes of Arabia.